-MUS 151P, 152P: First Year Piano, Individual Lessons
+MUS 151P, 152P: First Year Piano, Individual Lessons (By permission of instructor only) Credits: 1 - 2

 MUS 151V, 152V: First Year Voice, Individual Lessons

 MUS 163: Pipe Band

 Instruction for beginners and experienced players in playing the Great Highland Bagpipe, including applicable music theory.
 Experienced players may audition to join the performing pipe band, which holds weekly practice sessions and performs at numerous public events and competitions throughout the region.
 The band takes one to two major trips each year.
 Students without practice chanters must purchase their own.
 May be repeated for credit.
 Credits: 1